Milurite, tablets 100 mg 50 pcs

 Overdose

-A case of oral allopurinol ingestion of up to 22.5 g has been described without adverse events.
+A case of oral allopurinol in a dose of up to 22.5 g without adverse effects is described.

-Symptoms of overdose: nausea, vomiting, diarrhea and dizziness were observed in a patient who took 20 g of allopurinol.
+Overdose symptoms: nausea, vomiting, diarrhea and dizziness were observed in the patient. who took 20 g of allopurinol.

 Severe overdose of allopurinol can lead to significant inhibition of xanthine oxidase activity.
-This effect alone should not be accompanied by adverse reactions.
-The exception is the effect on concomitant therapy, especially treatment with 6-mercaptopurine and/or azathioprine.
+This effect in itself should not be accompanied by undesirable reactions.
+The exception is the effect on concomitant therapy, especially on treatment with 6-mercaptopurine and/or azathioprine.

 Treatment:

-The specific antidote for allopurinol is unknown.
-Adequate hydration, maintaining optimal diuresis, promotes excretion of allopurinol and its derivatives in the urine.
-Hemodialysis is performed if clinically indicated.
+A specific antidote for allopurinol is unknown.
+Adequate hydration, which maintains optimal diuresis, promotes the excretion of allopurinol and its derivatives in the urine.
+If clinically indicated, hemodialysis is performed.

 ---|---|